 1,000,000 won isn’t a huge amount for living expenses in South Korea, but since it was free money, I was grateful for it.

-Recently, the stipend has increased to 1,308,330 won (944.53 USD).
-However, this came with the elimination of the annual healthcare reimbursement (about 900,000 won annually) and the semester research bonus (about 410,000 won annually), resulting in a net annual increase of roughly 2,400,000 won—a 15% boost in annual funding for students.
-This is a positive development and long overdue, Living on this amount is feasible if you live in the dorms, though careful budgeting is essential.
+Recently, the stipend has increased to 1,308,330 won (944.53 USD), which appears to be a 30% increase.
+However, this came with the elimination of the separate healthcare reimbursements (totalling about 900,000 won annually) and the semester research bonuses (totalling about 410,000 won annually).
+Which makes the true annual increase about 2,400,000 won — which is a 15% increase for students.
+Even at 15%, this was positive development and long overdue

-Nevertheless, there are three significant issues with GKS management (both in general and specifically at KU) that need to be addressed and left a bad taste in my mouth:
+Nevertheless, there are three significant issues with GKS management that left a bad taste in my mouth:

 1. Late payments in March and September